scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Second, changes to the trust roots require a voting process, making governance multilateral and each trust root resilient to the compromise of some of its keys.

 These properties would be lost if SCION were to rely on an existing PKI (i.e., the web PKI, the RPKI, ...).
-For example, if SCION were to use the RPKI instead of the CP-PKI, the control plane would lack the trust model required for Isolation Domains.
+For example, if SCION were to use the RPKI instead of the CP-PKI, its control plane would lack the trust model required to support Isolation Domains.
 This is because RPKI's trust model follows the same structure as the IP allocation hierarchy, where the five RIRs represent the trust roots.
 Within SCION, RPKI is instead used to secure some of its transition mechanisms, as later explained in {{transition-mechanisms}}.